Jeffco Public Schools announces mask policy for upcoming school year

 Students who are 12 and older will be encouraged to wear masks, but it is not required, Jeffco Schools said.
 This is in line with the guidance from Jefferson County Public Health, which recommended that all people wear face masks in indoor situations regardless of their vaccination status in wake of a change of policy from the Centers for Disease Control and Prevention (CDC).

-“Kids adjusting to mask wearing unbelievably well they are compliant whether we’re talking about school-aged children, grade-school aged children or high-school aged children," Dr. Sheryl Ziegler, 9News Parenting Expert said.
+“Kids adjusted to mask wearing unbelievably well.
+They are compliant whether we’re talking about school-aged children, grade-school aged children or high-school aged children," Dr. Sheryl Ziegler, 9NEWS Parenting Expert said.
 "They just sort of went along with it ‘OK, what do I have to do?
 I’d rather be in a mask, be with friends, be in-person than be at home.'”

-> The video above is from a previous story explaining the new CDC guidelines on face coverings for people who are vaccinated.
+A crowd outside Jefferson County Public Health on Wednesday, disagrees.
+Protestors yelled “Let parents choose!"
+And "freedom not force."

+Esther Bland is 11 and will have to wear a mask inside her school before her birthday in September.

 The district said it will revisit this policy if Jefferson County’s COVID-19 case count reduces to 35 per 100,000 people or if the vaccine becomes available to children under the age of 12.
 Jeffco Schools said the county’s current case count is 77 per 100,000, a 300% increase in the past 11 days.